Home

 The average operation time was 9,7 hours.
 Again two thirds (66,9%) operated 12 hours halftime or less.
 6,4 percent operated between 23 and 24 hours fulltime.
 The hourwise distribution can be seen in this picture:

-Grouped into 4-hour-segments activity over the last three years was such:
+Grouped into 4-hour-segments activity over the observed four years was such:

 Thanks to the open logs for this contest and a software from Michael, DL6MHW (tnx!), the operation time for this big contest could be calculated.
 Some results from 2486 computed single-operator-allband entries: